How does hypnotherapy work?

 Sometimes I think that the language that is used to describe hypnosis contributes to misunderstandings and unrealistic expectations around hypnotherapy.
 For example, "trance" - I very rarely use this word, because of the way Hollywood has turned this into something that is far from what you will actually experience.
 Also, "going under" in hypnosis - this suggests you are under the hypnotherapist's control, or maybe even unconscious.

+Hypnosis is not sleep; it's not a state of unconsciousness, and it certainly isn’t mind-control.
+It is not something that is done ‘to you’, it is a process you are guided through – much like meditation.
 Hypnosis is simply a state of heightened relaxation - where you feel very relaxed, but almost hyper-focused on your previously-agreed tailored suggestions.

-The first is that most people have unrealistic expectations about what hypnosis is, so when what is experienced doesn't match the expectations, they think something (or someone) failed.
+There are many reasons a person might not "go under" when being hypnotised.
+As I said, the term "going under" is a bit of a misnomer, as it suggests that you are under the control of the hypnotherapist, which is never the case.
+Whenever I hear someone say that, I know that they have preconceived notions of how hypnosis is "supposed" to feel.
+Most people have unrealistic expectations about what hypnosis is, so when what is experienced doesn't match the expectations, they think something (or someone) failed.
 Depth of trance is irrelevant for a person to accept suggestions.
 You can be wide awake and accept a suggestion, even if you think you know better.
 People do that all the time.

 It's important to discover what exactly hypnosis feels like, to you, and to know that there are sensations you can experience which then can be strengthened.
 These sensations might be something like a sensation of heaviness, or a floaty head, they might be tingles, they might be a sensation of dropping in the pit of your stomach.
+They might be a disassociated sense that you're in one place mentally, and your body is in a separate space.
+And it might be something totally different than all of these.
+And it will probably be different every time you do it.

 You'll have to discover what hypnosis is, for YOU.